David Hilbert was good at formal logic. He wondered about many things.

 This is done by reducing the Halting Problem to problem $P$.

 In general, a reduction of problem $A$ to problem $B$ means we use an algorithm for $B$ to solve $A$.
 You’ve probably done that a lot in the past, right?
 You've written “utility functions” and then called them to do a larger task.
+In the Wikipedia article on reduction, they show how to reduce multiplication to squaring—meaning we can use squaring (and addition) to solve any multiplication problem.
+Or “in order to multiply, I just need to know how to add and square.”

 Let’s to this for the problem of determining whether $L(M) = \varnothing$.
 In formal notation, we want to know if we can decide:

 $$\mathcal{E} = \{ \langle M \rangle \mid L(M) = \varnothing \}$$This is the empty language problem.
 We can reduce the halting problem to it.
 Let’s do it.
 Suppose $\mathcal{E}$ were decidable.
-This would mean we would have a machine $E$ that when given the description of a machine $M$ as input, would always halt with YES when $L(M) = \varnothing$ and halt with NO otherwise.
+This would mean we would have a machine $M_{\mathcal{E}}$ that when given the description of a machine $M$ as input, would always halt with YES when $L(M) = \varnothing$ and halt with NO otherwise.

-So let’s make a machine called $H$ that (1) takes two inputs, $\langle M\rangle$, the description of a Turing Machine, and $w$ a string, and produces the description of a machine that erases its input, writes $w$ on it, and simulates $M$, then (2) passes that new machine to $E$, then (3) swaps the outputs of $E$.
+Now, let’s make a machine called $H$ that (1) takes two inputs, $\langle M\rangle$, the description of a Turing Machine, and $w$ a string, and produces the description of a machine that erases its input, writes $w$ on it, and simulates $M$, then (2) passes that new machine to $M_{\mathcal{E}}$, then (3) swaps the outputs of $M_{\mathcal{E}}$.
 Machine $H$ decides the halting problem.
 But this cannot be.
-The only place we could have gone wrong was our assumption that a decider for $E$ exists.
+The only place we could have gone wrong was our assumption that a decider for $M_{\mathcal{E}}$ exists.
 So $\mathcal{E}$ is undecidable.

 A diagram might help: